 “What you see in the sky is just pretty lights in the firmament…”

 I’ve observed the Rings of Saturn.
 I’ve seen ice caps on Mars.
-The two pictures above were not taken with anything special or processed through stacking, they were taken with an iPhone 6 adapted onto my telescope – IT’S THAT EASY!
+The two pictures above were taken with an iPhone 6 adapted onto my telescope – IT’S THAT EASY!

 Jupiter’s own moons can be observed to orbit the planet through a telescope.
-I myself have visually watched one of its moons move in front of the planet, and project a shadow on the disc of Jupiter… which means that Jupiter is not generating light – you cannot cast dark shadows on the surfaces of sources generating light!
+I myself have visually watched its moons transit (cross) in front of the planet, and project a shadow on the disc of Jupiter… which means that Jupiter is not generating light – you cannot cast dark shadows on the surfaces of sources generating light!
 Reflecting light, yes, but not generating!

 You know what I see when I point my telescope towards a single star?
 More stars.
 You know what happens if I point a bigger telescope towards that same group?
 I see MORE STARS that weren’t there before!
 You know what happens when I take a long exposure photograph directly through a telescope?
 I SEE MORE STARS!!
-Don’t forget about the images I’ve taken myself of nebulae and galaxies…
+Don’t forget about the images I’ve taken myself of comets, star clusters, nebulae and galaxies… Just check out my Astrophotography page if you don’t believe me!

 I have already gone into great detail about the stars being the biggest case AGAINST Flat Earth in another article, so by all means go check that one out if you want to learn more on the earth’s precession and Polaris, the celestial sphere and southern stars, and equatorial telescope mounts.